Ethan-23/simple_shell/README.md

 * exit - Exits from the shell
 * env - Shows the enviroment of the shell

+### Modes
+There is interacive mode which pipes commands into our shell (EX. echo "env" | ./hsh) There is also non interactive mode which just runs commands in our shell (EX. $ env)

 **Created By:**
 Ethan Roberts and Manny Figueroa